 If you permit the delivery of primary care by a nurse practitioner (NP) or physician's assistant (PA), rural health clinic services are the following services when furnished by a rural health clinic that has been certified in accordance with the conditions of 42 CFR 491:

-o Services furnished by a physician within the scope of his/her profession under State law, if the physician performs these services in the clinic or the services are furnished away from the clinic and the physician has an agreement with the clinic providing that he she will be paid by it for such services.
+o Services furnished by a physician within the scope of his/her profession under State law, if the physician performs these services in the clinic or the services are furnished away from the clinic and the physician has an agreement with the clinic providing that he or she will be paid by it for such services.

 o Services furnished by a PA, NP, nurse midwife or other specialized NP (as defined in 42 CFR 405.2401 and 42 CFR 491.2) if the services are furnished in accordance with the requirements specified in 42 CFR 405.2414(a).